ahungryhipster/ahungryhipster.github.io/_posts/2013-12-29-city-house.md

 comments: true
 ---

-In light of the giving season, I wanted to highlight an individual that has continuously
+In light of the recent giving season, I wanted to highlight an individual that has continuously given to me and John: Andrew Wilkins.
+We met Andrew the first time I took John to City House and at the time he was working as a host.
+We walked in, asked for a table, and that was it.
+We were pretty impressed that Andrew didn't write down our name or how many was in our party, and as a result remembered the order of all the people that were waiting.
+We made sure to compliment him and that was ultimately the beginning of our friendship with Andrew and our constant inclination to visit City House because of the wonderful staff.

+##DRINK
+Order a drink from Alisa.
+She is a phenomenal bartender who knows the menu very well; you can't go wrong with any of her suggestions.
+My go to drink is the Moose but pictured below is the Solomon.